Dr. Jody Paul

 N.B.: Participation in class discussions and exercises is mandatory.

-Note that a substantial amount of information will be disseminated during class sessions or on course websites that you will be responsible for knowing whether or not you attended the sessions or accessed the website.
+Note that substantial information will be disseminated during class sessions or on course websites that you will be responsible for knowing whether or not you attended the sessions or accessed the website.
 Note in particular that the textbooks do not provide all of the information necessary to successfully complete the assignments and exercises.

 Collaboration

 I encourage collaboration and regard it as essential aspect of Computer Science.
 Collaboration and discussion with fellow students concerning course information, materials, proofreading, concept exploration, and studying for exams is encouraged.
 You are not expected to learn the course content or work on assignments in a vacuum on your own.
-However, you must write up your own solution, individually, to every assignment you turn in even if the solution results from a collaborative effort.
+However, you must write up your own submission, individually, for every assignment you turn in even if the solution results from a collaborative effort.
 In your write-up, you must credit the people with whom you worked.
 If you consult any reference material, please note in your assignment which sources you used for each part.
-Note that collaboration is not acceptable during any exam.
+Note that collaboration is not acceptable during any exam unless specifically indicated.
 Turning in work that is the result of copying, failure to credit your collaborators, lack of citations for references, and attempts at collaboration or copying during exams will be treated as academic dishonesty.
 All incidents of suspected dishonesty will be reported to the department and the Dean of the college.
 Consequences may include a grade of 0 on the assignment or exam, a grade of "F" for the course, academic probation, or dismissal from the institution.
 This is a very serious matter and should not be taken lightly.
 If you have any uncertainty or concerns, please discuss them with your instructor or advisor.

-Official Announcements:
+Official Announcements